mattpocock/xstate-codegen/packages/xstate-compiled/readme.md

 By default, the CLI adds the required declaration files inside node_modules at `node_modules/@xstate/compiled`.
 This writes the declaration files to a specified directory.

 > Note, this only writes the declaration files to the directory.
 The `.js` files still get written to `node_modules/@xstate/compiled`.

+### cwd

+`xstate-codegen "src/**/**.machine.ts" --cwd ../`

+Change the working directory that xstate-codegen operates in.
+This can sometimes be useful for altering which node_modules folder you'd like to target.